 In 1924, St. Gabriel Mission Church opened year round.
 On August 5, 1924, St. Ann’s became an independent parish and still rented the church.
 There was no priest but St. Ann’s was on its own and a mother to the mission at St. Gabriel Church.
 St. Gabriel continued as a Mission of Saint Ann until 1946.

 St. Gabriel Church, no longer a mission, finally became able to support a church, following a growing population in the West Shore area.
 The winterizing of summer cottages, plus return of World War II veterans contributed to parish growth.
 The first pastor was Rev. Robert P. Sullivan.
 Church membership grew to number 1655, with two Sunday Masses celebrated.

-The newly established parish purchased the land on the corner of Naugatuck Avenue and Church Street that is now the site of the actual parish campus.
-On September 28, 1924 the Most Reverend John J. Nilan, Bishop of Hartford, dedicated Saint Ann’s basement church.
-The new church was just that, too – a basement, the foundation of our present church.
+The newly established parish of Saint Ann purchased the land on the corner of Naugatuck Avenue and Church Street that is now the site of the actual parish plant.
+Construction started immediately and on September 28, 1924 the Most Rev. John J. Nilan, Bishop of Hartford, dedicated Saint Ann’s basement church.

-In 1953, Reverend Francis P. Breen, pastor, drew up plans for Saint Ann School, the first Catholic school in Milford.
+Rev. Francis A. Murphy succeeded Fr.
+Kinney as pastor in 1946 and was in turn succeeded by Rev. Francis P. Breen in 1953.
+Fr.
+Breen drew up plans for St. Ann School, the first Catholic school in Milford.
 Construction began in 1955 and the school opened in 1956.
-Under Father Breen’s auspices, the present church was built in 1961 and dedicated on April 7, 1962.
+Under Fr.
+Breen’s auspices the present church was built in 1961 and dedicated on April 7, 1962.